 It is important to note that with such relatively small numbers of people, deliberative mini publics can never be statistically representative of the wider population.
 However, they can still deliver robust and valid findings.
 Deliberative mini publics can also be used for a range of purposes.
 Where the aim is to elicit a broad range of views or perspectives, some methodological experts consider that the best approach is to seek a diversity of demographic backgrounds within the participants, with each person bringing an intersectional breadth of lived experience to the deliberations.

 We used a deliberative dialogue methodology for the workshops, similar to the approach taken with the Council in 2020.
 Deliberative methods ‘allow participants to consider relevant information from multiple points of view’ and enable them to ‘discuss the issues and options and to develop their thinking together’.

 Through this approach, the ICO presented information about their proposals to the Council members and answered questions.
-Council members then discussed the information they’d heard with one another in groups of five or six, in response to prompts given by an impartial facilitator from the HVM team.
+Council members then discussed the information they’d heard with one another in groups of five or six, in response to prompts given by an impartial facilitator from the Hopkins Van Mil team.
 These facilitators are a fundamental component of deliberative methodologies; in addition to prompting topics of discussion, they also moderate the conversation, ensuring everyone’s views are heard and that the process remains on topic and constructive.

 This process took place across three online workshops, which followed this structure:

 |· Welcome the Council members